 Being the internet geek that I am, I started out by doing some research on choosing diamonds – namely the 4 C’s.
-I also checked out several local forums for information on purchasing a diamond engagement ring before heading to the stores.
+I also checked out several local forums to get more information about buying a diamond engagement ring before heading to the stores.

-With that, I was feeling pretty confident of picking out a decent ring based on my initial specifications and intended budget.
+With that, I was feeling pretty confident in picking out a decent ring based on my initial specifications and intended budget.

 In the heart of Singapore’s famous shopping street, Orchard Road, I headed for the “jewelry street” at ION shopping mall.
 For people who had never been to Singapore, you need to know that this is a location where clusters of leading jewelry stores are located side by side.